MrKarol/Coursera_JHopkins_DS_MOD3project/CodeBook.md

 The raw data was downloaded and extracted to "UCI HAR Dataset" folder.
 The run_analysis.R script and "UCI HAR Dataset" folder are located in the same folder (working directory).

-The following source files from the "UCI HAR Dataset" folder were used by run_analysis.R to produce tidy.csv:
+The following source files from the "UCI HAR Dataset" folder were used by run_analysis.R to produce tidy.txt:

 * UCI HAR Dataset/activity_labels.txt - an activity's user friendly desciption of a given activity id
 * UCI HAR Dataset/features.txt - list of all features (variables in X_train.txt, X_test.txt).
 The label of the column Nth of the X_train.txt/X_test.txt can be found in the row N of features.txt.